JFunck1990/The-Note-Taker/README.md

 <a name="video"></a>
 # Video of how it works.
-> If you click GIF you will be navigated to YouTube.
+> If you click GIF you will be navigated to YouTube for a full-video.

 [![Note Taker](https://media.giphy.com/media/EUhCh1QqkLfBQqvfXc/giphy.gif)](https://youtu.be/f-eAdCKbS6o)